Polytunnel Progress: Building a Heated Seed Bed

 More than just a seed bed

-The heated bed can be used for various projects such as overwintering established tender plants, as well as starting young seedlings in Autumn.
-It will also make an excellent cuttings bed and can provide excellent rooting conditions for many plants.
-I think we’ll even give Avocado a go!
+The heated bed can be used for various projects such as overwintering established tender plants, as well as housing young seedlings in Autumn.
+It will also make an excellent cuttings bed as it provides excellent rooting conditions for many plants.

 Follow our blog to see more of our ongoing and new projects!